 When I looked back out the window the boy and adult were gone, and in their place was a forest, green and lush with life.
-Sitting on a big rock is an older boy, well into his teens but not quite a man yet.
-The curly brown hair has given way to short hair bulging in the front with close cuts fading at his sides.
-Natural athletics oozes from his pores, and his body is well proportioned.
-He wears a Baseball Jersey, designed with a huge number 42.
+Sitting on a big rock was an older boy, well into his teens but not quite a man, talking to a broad-shouldered fellow with green hair and piercings.
+Natural athleticism emanated from the brown-haired boy’s well-proportioned body.
+He wore a baseball jersey, designated with a huge number 42.

-I blinked, and suddenly the green haired boy was gone.
-Discarded next to the brown-haired boy is the same jersey, the 42 worn down to just a 4.
-On top of him is a young woman, with long, lush blonde hair pulled back to flow down her bare back.
-It is hard to tell where the boy ends and the girl begins.
+I blinked, and suddenly the green-haired boy was gone.
+Discarded next to the brown-haired boy was the same jersey, the 42 worn down to just a 4.
+He was embracing a young woman with lush blonde hair that spilled down her back.
+It was hard to tell where the boy ended and the girl began.

 “Who is that woman?”
 I asked, feeling no sense of erotic lust.

-“I do not know yet,” the man answered.
+“I don’t know yet,” the man answered.
 “Her time is not yet here.”
 The scene vanished before me, and all was dark outside the window.
 “Do you know where you are?”

 “No,” I answered, looking at the man.

 He smiled, and sighed.
 “I expected as much.
 Only one man ever knew where he was.
 Do you know where you are going?”

 “The journey of life is full of potholes and twists and turns,” he said, leaning back.
 “This journey has only one crossroad, yet mortals find this more deceptive than any other quest they endeavour to take.”

 “You are not mortal?”

 The man beside me screamed in agony.
-I glanced at him as he writhed in his bondage, twisted and blasting profanities.
-The jacket tightened and stretched as he heaved to break free.
-The iron ball at his feet didn’t shift in the slightest as the human, foaming at the mouth, kicked in every direction.
+I glanced at him as he writhed in his bondage, twisting and blasting profanities.
+The jacket stretched as he heaved to break free.
+He kicked in every direction, foaming at the mouth.